 The crane arrives on site to lift the pre-assembled bents.
 This photo shows a section of a building that was pre-assembled on the ground being lowered into place by a crane.

 Bents are brought down and secured to the deck and temporarily braced with 2x4 cross bracing.
-This photograph shows timber framers aligning the bottom of each post of the bent with its proper position.
+This photograph shows timber framers walking the bent to align the bottom of each post with its proper position.

 Once the bents are in position, the 2x4 bracing is released and the bents are spread open a few inches so the connectors can be put into place.